Avocado

 Storage

-You can leave out unripe avocados on the counter for a couple of days or speed up the ripening by placing them in a paper bag with a ripe banana.
+You can leave out unripe avocados on the counter or a sunny windowsill for a couple of days or speed up the ripening by placing them in a paper bag with a ripe banana.
 To test for ripeness, give a gentle squeeze on the sides, it should give and feel fairly soft.

-Avocados are a base for the Mexican dip known as guacamole or the fan favourite avo on toast or adding creaminess to smoothies.
+Avocados are a base for the Mexican dip known as guacamole or the fan favourite avo on toast, or adding creaminess to smoothies (don’t worry, a ripe avocado adds a silky texture with minimum flavour as it is very mild).

 At Its Best: